 In the election of directors, the five persons nominated will be elected if there is a quorum and the votes cast "FOR" the director exceeds those cast against the director.
 The proposal to approve the amendment to the Amended and Restated 2013 Stock Plan will be approved if there is a quorum and the votes cast "FOR" the proposal exceeds those cast against the proposal.
+The proposal to approve the amendment to the Amended and Restated 2013 Stock Plan will be approved if there is a quorum and the votes cast "FOR" the proposal exceeds those cast against the proposal.
 The proposal to approve the amendment to the Amended and Restated 2013 Stock Incentive Plan will be approved if there is a quorum and the votes cast "FOR" the proposal exceeds those cast against the proposal.
-The proposal to approve an amendment to our Certificate of Incorporation to increase the authorized shares will be approved if there is a quorum and the votes cast "FOR" the proposal reaches the majority of the outstanding voting power.
-The proposal to approve an amendment to our Certificate of Incorporation to set forth a staggered board will be approved if there is a quorum and the votes cast "FOR" the proposal reaches the majority of the outstanding voting power.
-The proposal to ratify the appointment of GBH CPAs, PC as our independent registered public accounting firm will be approved if there is a quorum and the votes cast "FOR" the proposal exceeds those cast against the proposal.
+The proposal to approve an amendment to our Certificate of Incorporation to increase the authorized shares will be approve an amendment to our Certificate of Incorporation to set forth a staggered board will be approved if there is a quorum and the votes cast "FOR" the proposal reaches the majority of the outstanding voting power.
+The proposal to approve the amendment of GBH CPAs, PC as our independent registered public accounting firm will be approved if there is a quorum and the votes cast "FOR" the proposal exceeds those cast against the proposal.